shabados/eslint-config/README.md

 The easiest way to communicate is via [GitHub issues](https://github.com/shabados/eslint-config/issues).
 Please search for similar issues regarding your concerns before opening a new issue.

 Our intention is to signal a safe open-source community.
 Please help us foster an atmosphere of kindness, cooperation, and understanding.
-By participating, you agree to abide by the [Contributor Covenant](https://github.com/shabados/.github/blob/main/CODE_OF_CONDUCT.md).
+By participating, you agree to abide by the [code of conduct](https://github.com/shabados/.github/blob/main/CODE_OF_CONDUCT.md).

 If you have a concern that doesn't warrant opening a GitHub issue, please reach out to us: